 Managing users is the process of creating, editing, and deactivating user profiles, and assigning roles to those profiles

-1. In the OpenForms Admin area.
+In the Admin area.

-If you opt to manage users externally, it’s important to retain at least one Account owner managed in the OpenForms admin area.
+If you opt to manage users externally, it’s important to retain at least one Account owner managed in the Forms & Workflow admin area.
 This user can access forms and responses in the event of an outage in your external system.

 Local User Management through Admin

-This is also where Admins and Account owners can see a full list of the users in your OpenForms organization.
+This is also where Admins and Account owners can see a full list of the users in your organization.

 Users managed in the admin area: